Watch how to make Shakshuka! | 60-sec video

 - 1 tsp sugar

-- 1 T fresh basil ribbons or chopped Italian parsley
+- 2 tablespoons fresh basil ribbons, chopped cilantro or Italian parsley

 Other optional additions:

-- ¼ C finely diced spanish style cured Chorizo or Merguez, a North African spiced sausage
+- ¼ C finely diced Spanish-style cured Chorizo or 1 cup Merguez Sausage, a North African spiced sausage

 - Add all spices, sugar and salt.

 - Cook for 2 more minutes.
-Add fresh tomatoes and white wine (or water).
+Add fresh tomatoes and water (or wine).

-- Simmer on low for 15 minutes, adding more water if it gets too dry or thick.
-You want a stew like consistency.
-After tomatoes cook down, taste, it should be full flavored and adjust salt and sugar if necessary.
+- Simmer on low for 10-15 minutes, uncovered, adding more water if it gets too dry or thick.
+You want a saucy, stew-like consistency.
+After tomatoes cook down, taste, it should be full-flavored, so adjust salt, spices, and sugar if necessary.